yogiraaz/nightwolf-cotribution/git.md

 ### Top 50 GIT Interview Questions and Answers for DevOps Roles - Solved

- We have consolidated a list of frequently asked GIT interview questions for DevOps Engineer Experianced.
+ We have consolidated a list of frequently asked GIT interview questions for Freshers and Experianced DevOps Engineer.
  You will find these questions very helpful in your interviews for DevOps Engineer.
 Prepare well and All the very best.
 <br>